-The research found that 90 percent of over 100 different drugs retained most of their potency even up to 15 years after the date of expiration.
+The research found that 90% of more than 100 drugs retained most of their potency even up to 15 years after their dates of expiration.

-And, according to the Institute for Safe Medication Practices (ISMP), most medicines stored according to the recommendations keep at least 70 to 80 percent of their potency for several years post-expiry date, even after being opened.
+According to the Institute for Safe Medication Practices, most properly stored medicines keep at least 70–80% of their potency for several years after their printed expiry dates, even after they have been opened.

 There are some exceptions, however.
-The following drugs are said to be unsafe to use after their expiry date:
+The following drugs are unsafe to use after their expiry dates:

-To prolong the life of albuterol sulfate inhalers and other medications, people can do the following:
+To prolong the lives of albuterol sulfate inhalers and other medications, people can do the following:

 Keep medications in a cool, dry place

-If this happens, consult a doctor or pharmacist who may recommend replacing the product.
+If this happens, consult a doctor or pharmacist.
+They may recommend replacing the product.

 Avoid damage to the canister